Dougal Howard: St Kilda

 At the conclusion of the 2019 AFL season, Howard requested a trade to St Kilda.
 The trade was finalised on 15 October and Howard was traded to St Kilda along with Port teammate Paddy Ryder and pick 10 and a 2020 fourth-round selection, in return for the Saints' picks 12 and 18 and a 2020 third-round selection.
 Howard also attracted attention from North Melbourne and Essendon but ultimately chose St Kilda.
 Before moving to the Saints, Howard was told at his exit interview that Port saw his future as a forward rather than a defender.
 A week after the exit interview, Port Adelaide list manager Jason Cripps suggested that a trade could be an option for Howard, who ultimately explored his options and eventually requested a move to St Kilda.

 Howard played every game in defence in his first season at St Kilda, which ultimately resulted in the club's first finals berth since 2011.
 He was subsequently named St Kilda's vice-captain ahead of the 2021 AFL season.

 In round 2 of the 2021 season, Howard was one of the best in the Saints' loss to Melbourne, collecting 29 disposals, eight marks, nine intercept possessions, nine rebound 50s, four score involvements and gained 769 metres (most on ground).Howard finished seventh in the Trevor Barker Award in 2021.

+Howard announced his retirement at the end of the 2026 season, having struggled with injury and fallen out of favour, only managing 10 games across his final two seasons.